j0ab07/Restaurant-Management-System/README.md

 # Restaurant Management System

 This is a Django-based web application for managing a restaurant's operations, including table reservations, order placement and preparation, inventory tracking, stock ordering, and staff time-off requests.
-This README provides step-by-step instructions for setting up and running the project, designed for team members new to Django.
+This README provides step-by-step instructions for setting up and running the project.a

 ## Table of Contents
 - [Prerequisites](#prerequisites)